Jonathan Beasley

 Jonathan Beasley is an American football coach and former player.
 He played college football as a quarterback for the Kansas State Wildcats football team in 1999 and 2000.
-He currently serves as co-offensive coordinator, running backs coach, and tight ends coach at Tarleton State University.
+He currently serves as director of football operations at Tarleton State University.

 College career

 Beasley was a two-year starter at Kansas State, compiling a 132.7 pass efficiency rating in 2000, the top mark in school history to that point.
 He threw for 33 touchdowns in his career and finished with 4,642 career passing yards.
-He holds the school record for most yards per completion for a game (23.9), season (20.1) and career (17.9) while also compiling a 21-4 record in two seasons as the Wildcat starting quarterback.
+He holds the school record for most yards per completion for a game (23.9), season (20.1), and career (17.9) while also compiling a 21-4 record in two seasons as the Wildcat starting quarterback.
 He led K-State to the 2000 Big 12 Championship Game appearance against Oklahoma as a senior, and led the Wildcats to a win over Nebraska that same season by throwing a game-winning 12-yard scoring strike in the game's final three minutes.